warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 $\braket{m^2} \rightarrow \frac{1}{2}$.
 The temperature seems to prefer random configurations and inhibits strong local moments.

 What about the tunneling coefficient?
 Does it affect local moments?
-Let's analyze the simplest case with a tunneling term: the two site Hubbard model.
+Turns out this behaves like temperature: it inhibits local moments.
+I'll skip the math here for the 2 site Hubbard model.

 ## The Stoner criterion